 Scroll Top

-The Humanitarian Crisis Workgroup (HCWG) visibly and boldly advocates for people who are marginalized by:
+Justice in Action Workgroup visibly and boldly advocates for people who are marginalized by:

 Speaking up through banners, newspaper ads, buttons, Black Lives Matter (BLM) Vigils, petitions, and radio and TV announcements.